survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 Prettier has few [options](https://prettier.io/docs/en/options.html) to modify its behavior, like indentation, quotes and semicolons.

-It’s a good idea to disable code style rules in your ESLint config and let Prettier deal with the code style.
-For example, you can use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) instead of [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base).
+W> You’ll need to disable code style rules in your ESLint config, otherwise they will conflict with Prettier.
+For example, you can use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) instead of [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base). [eslint:recommended](https://eslint.org/docs/rules/) will work fine because it has no code style rules.

-W> Commit your code before running the command — it will reformat all your JavaScript files.

-T> To make your contributors’ life easier you can set up Prettier to format code before each commit with lint-staged.
-The idea is covered in the _Automation_ chapter.
+T> To make your contributors’ life easier you can set up Prettier to format code before each commit with lint-staged — see the _Automation_ chapter.

 ### Setting Up Prettier